osrg/gobgp/docs/sources/route-server.md

 # Route Server

-This page explains how to set up GoBGP as a route server.
+This page explains how to set up GoBGP as a [route server](https://tools.ietf.org/html/rfc7947)

 ## Prerequisites